solejar/languages/backlog.md

 - Look at adding [schema validation](mongoosejs.com)
 - Consider removing 'word ' field from exception
 - For specific exceptions, remove animate/inanimate if not needed (maybe this is not worth the trouble, it's a really trivial amount of space)
+- Move db, url from the routes page to the mongo, just less code and makes more sense

 **Node**

 - pipe output to a file or db (figure out what level of logging info to track)
-- improve `REST` endpoints, parse inputs/path urls on start, abstract such logic out of the Mongo
 - Make API input size agnostic (one or many)
-- If I am always sending `JWT` in `Header: Authorization`, and this has `$user._id` stored in it, isn't it the case that none of the endpoints actually need to send `userInfo`?
-Or maybe we want to leave it that way so that you can use it on a user other than yourself, if `isAdmin: true` perhaps.
-Actually, I agree with that.